 - Automating Business Processes: Finally, IT automation can function at an enterprise or business level.
 In this scenerio, a solution will orchestrate processes across various areas of the business, as well as across environments, APIs and instances.
 An example would be the automatic assignment of access to certain services and usage levels based on customer account level or region.
 Another good example of business process management, powered by IT automation, is the provisioning of computers, mobile devices, and software for onboarding new employees.

 Powering Hybrid IT Environments

-When it comes to hybrid IT landscapes, IT automation can offer unique and valual be benefits.
-Many organizations turn to IT automation software to help them cross platform and application boundries.
+When it comes to hybrid IT landscapes, automation can offer unique and valuable benefits.
+Many organizations turn to automation software to help them cross platform and application boundries.
 Common examples include orchestrating big data pipelines, managing cloud infrastructure, and developing event-driven application workflows.

 Gartner's recent market guide on Service Orchestration and Automation Platforms re-emphasizes the enterprise demand for a platform to support automation.
 Their market guide hones in on the theme that orchestrating automation from a centralized solution is the way I&O teams are heading.

 Why are organizations expanding upon earlier forms of task-based automation?
 There are many answers to this question, depending on your enterprise’s scale, needs, goals and current IT setup.

 - Customer Service: Modern automation tools and solutions enable faster delivery of mission critical services and increase the quality of SLAs to customers, end users, and internal stakeholders.